How to Quit a Remote Job

-Resigning from a remote role is probably a foreign concept for many reading this post.
-It may even be your first time to have a remote role altogether.
+That said, it may be your first time resigning from a remote role specifically.
 Don’t worry, there’s probably less that you have to worry about than you think.

 The good news is that this isn’t too terribly different from resigning from a job that’s in-person.
 There are some core differences that you should be aware of still.